Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Introduction

 Higgs-coupled minimal dark matter (HC-MDM) is a modest and important extension to this model.
 Here, DM is a combination of two different multiplets that couple through the Higgs.
 This is the simplest way of introducing Higgs-mediated interactions for fermionic DM, thus making use of all the players in the electroweak sector.
 This model is still minimal in the sense that it contains only $SU(2)_L$ couplings.
-In Ref.~\cite{LopezHonorez:2017zrd}, it was shown that if one combines two multiplets with a dimension difference of one and at most a small mass difference, the resulting mixed state behaves like an odd multiplet.
+Such models have been studied extensively in the specific cases of the singlet-doublet~\cite{Mahbubani:2005pt, DEramo:2007anh, Enberg:2007rp, Cohen:2011ec, Cheung:2013dua, Calibbi:2015nha, Freitas:2015hsa, Banerjee:2016hsk}, doublet-triplet~\cite{Dedes:2014hga, Freitas:2015hsa, Beneke:2016jpw}, and the triplet-quadruplet~\cite{Tait:2016qbg}.
+In Ref.~\cite{LopezHonorez:2017zrd}, it was shown generally that if one combines two multiplets with a dimension difference of one and at most a small mass difference, the resulting mixed state behaves like an odd multiplet.
 Under certain constraints, these particles can have large Higgs couplings while still evading direct-detection constraints.
 However, large Higgs couplings have a profound effect on the annihilation cross section through Sommerfeld effects and bound-state formation.
 This has not been well explored.
 For this model, Ref.~\cite{LopezHonorez:2017zrd} calculated the Sommerfeld effect but only roughly estimated bound-state formation effects.
 Then, in Refs.~\cite{Oncala:2021tkz, Oncala:2021swy}, these nonperturbative effects were calculated in detail, but only for the singlet-doublet case.

 In this paper, our goal is to systematically explore mixed-multiplet HC-MDM models for higher multiplets, to calculate the effects on the freezeout predictions, and to assess how well these models can be probed by direct-detection experiments.
 This is significantly different from the exclusively singlet-doublet case considered in Refs.~\cite{Oncala:2021tkz, Oncala:2021swy} because the singlet has no $SU(2)_L$ coupling, which means that the potentials and cross sections lack some features found in larger multiplet combinations.
 We begin by establishing the first complete framework for HC-MDM calculations, accounting for Sommerfeld and bound-state effects on DM freezeout and thus the allowed DM masses.
 Our framework, which corrects various shortcomings and omissions in the literature, also applies (in appropriate limits) to MDM with single multiplets.
 We reproduce previous results for the prediction of MDM masses~\cite{Asadi:2016ybp, Mitridate:2017izz, Smirnov:2019ngs, Bottaro:2021snn} up to the 13-plet, which is the limiting representation due to unitarity constraints~\cite{Smirnov:2019ngs, Bottaro:2021snn}.
 With our framework established, we address the key questions of the paper: \textit{what masses are required for HC-MDM to comprise the entirety of observed DM and what are the direct-detection prospects for HC-MDM models?}